top of page

 I cast him a quick, sidelong glance before returning to my vigilance.
 “You’re that hungry?”

+He gives me a guilty look.
 “Confession—I didn’t think it would take this long and the guys are waiting for me in the parking lot.”

-Of course, that’s what he’s thinking about.
+Of course that’s what he’s thinking about.

-“You don’t have to stay if you don’t want to.
+“You don’t have to stay if you don’t want to.”

 He smirks.
 “Would you survive without me?”